dedbox/racket-algebraic/README.md

 can be used to construct instances.
 An instance is a transparent data structure that resembles a tagged tuple.

-Algebraic Racket imposes no restrictions on the kind or number of arguments accepted by a product.
+Algebraic Racket imposes no restrictions on the type or number of arguments accepted by a product.

 ```